LauraK0/Wordbreaker/README.md

 # Wordbreaker

+## Overview

+The app is a replication of the popular NYT Wordle game.
+User must correctly guess a 5 letter word randomly picked.

 ## User stories

-The goal was to create a game where the player must correctly guess a 5 letter word randomly picked.
 The user stories are:
 - game begins, grid is created, word from the dictionary randomly picked as the winning word
 - player should be able to input a 5 letter word